Skip advert

 One thing we particularly like about the cabin of the Toyota Proace Max is the sheer amount of storage space available.
 The tall doors have large cupholders and bins big enough for some tools, clipboards or other items, while there’s a large bin ahead of the passengers on the dash and the three seats can be flipped open revealing even more space underneath.

 Toyota has opted to keep the Proace Max line-up simpler and of a higher spec than the Fiat, Vauxhall, Peugeot and Citroen offerings because the Japanese brand reckons UK buyers will want the extra kit anyway.
 As such, the sole Icon trim comes with a 10-inch infotainment screen as standard which feels crisp, clear and responsive to use – this is a larger, more modern system than the one offered in the mid-size Proace.
-The inbuilt sat nav feels easy to use and follow, but if you prefer to use wireless Apple CarPlay or Android Auto the system features this as standard too.
+The inbuilt sat-nav feels easy to use and follow, but if you prefer to use wireless Apple CarPlay or Android Auto the system features this as standard too.
 The crosswind assist tech, traffic-jam assist, blind-spot monitoring and moving off system all come as standard.
-The Proace Max Electric gets a seven-inch driver’s display – it works well for the most part, but we don’t like the face that the tachometer is displayed with light-up segments rather than a moving needle because it can lag slightly and doesn’t show the revs precisely enough.
+The Proace Max Electric gets a seven-inch driver’s display – it works well for the most part, but we don’t like the fact that the tachometer is displayed with light-up segments rather than a moving needle because it can lag slightly and doesn’t show the revs precisely enough.

 Van dimensions